If you’re looking for an easy, elegant dessert, these Mini Pavlovas topped with sweetened whipped cream and fruit hit the mark.

 - More of the Best Dessert Recipes

-This recipe was originally shared in September, 2010.
-Photos and text have been updated.
+This recipe was originally shared in September 2010.
+Photos and text were updated in 2020.
 The two above photos are from the original post.

 - 4 egg whites